Michel Delpech

 Jean-Michel Delpech (French pronunciation: [ʒɑ̃ miʃɛl dɛlpɛʃ]; 26 January 1946 – 2 January 2016), known as Michel Delpech, was a French singer-songwriter and actor.

 Family

-Jean-Michel Bertrand Delpech was born the 26th January in 1946 in Courbevoie, a city located in the Parisian suburbs.
+Jean-Michel Bertrand Delpech was born 26 January in 1946 in Courbevoie, a city located in the Parisian suburbs.
 Part of the baby boom, he was the son of Bertrand Charles Delpech, a chrome metal plater and Christiane Cécile Marie Josselin, a housewife.
 He had two younger sisters named Catherine and Martine.

 His maternal family (Josselin) are winegrowers in Gyé-sur-Seine in the Aube department.
 His father's ancestral home is in Sologne, more specifically in Dhuizon, where his hairdresser grandfather lived and also in La Ferté-Saint-Cyr, where his uncles and cousins worked as grocers, loggers and farmers.
 The young Michel spent weekends and holidays with his provincial family, sometimes working in his aunt’s grocery store.